 Mix all the sauce ingredients together.
 Cook noodles as package instructions.
 Drain them and coat in a little sesame oil or other oil for them to unstick to each other.
 Set aside while we make our veggies.
 Cut the vegetables just as you like or as I describe in the ingredients list.

 In a large skillet, on medium high heat, pour a little neutral oil in.
 Add in garlic and ginger and sauté until aromatic, about 1 minute.
 Add all the other vegetables – except for the green parts of the green onion – and cook until tender.
-Around 7 minutes, depending a little on the size you chose.
+Around 6 minutes, depending a little on the size you chose.
 Sprinkle with pepper.
+You can also wait with the cabbage until just the last minute of sautéing to have more crunch.

 Add mirin or white wine to the pan to deglaze it.
 Add in the cooked noodles and the sauce and give it a mix, to make sure the noodles are warm before serving.
 Sprinkle with green onions and sesame seeds if desired.
-Enjoy!
+Enjoy this better than takeout lo mein!

 And that’s it!
 I hope you’ll like it as much as I do.
 Next up is trying to make a perfect chow mein recipe.
 Meanwhile, check out other quick dinners below.